 Meet the dean

-Bob Forsythe became dean of the Wayne State University Mike Ilitch School of Business on July 21, 2014.
+Virginia Franke Kleist became dean of the Wayne State University Mike Ilitch School of Business on July 11, 2022.

-The Mike Ilitch School of Business prepares students for challenging and rewarding careers, advances the boundaries of scholarly and practitioner knowledge, and enhances the economic vitality of the city of Detroit, the state of Michigan and beyond through its programs, research and community engagement.
+The Wayne State University Mike Ilitch School of Business prepares students for challenging and rewarding careers, advances the boundaries of scholarly and practitioner knowledge, and enhances the economic vitality of the city of Detroit, the state of Michigan and beyond through its programs, research and community engagement.
 Established in 1946, the business school was renamed in 2015 in recognition of a $40 million gift from Mike and Marian Ilitch.
-Thanks to this lead investment, a new state-of-the-art building is slated to open in the heart of the District Detroit in 2018, and entrepreneurial programming and collaboration with city businesses are expanding.
+Thanks to this lead investment, the school moved to a new state-of-the-art building in The District Detroit in 2018, and academic programming and collaboration with city businesses are expanding.

-More than 34,000 business alumni can be found around the world, developing innovative entrepreneurial ventures, managing multinational corporations and making a difference in nonprofit and government agencies.
-The school's academic programs – in accounting, finance, information systems, management, global supply chain management and marketing – are accredited by the Association to Advance Collegiate Schools of Business (AACSB) and are regularly recognized for high quality by third-party reviewers such as The Princeton Review and U.S. News and World Report.
+More than 39,000 Ilitch Business alumni can be found around the world, developing innovative entrepreneurial ventures, managing multinational corporations and making a difference in nonprofit and government agencies.
+The school's academic programs are accredited by the Association to Advance Collegiate Schools of Business (AACSB) and are regularly recognized for high quality by third-party reviewers such as The Princeton Review and U.S. News and World Report.